laura-dangelo/jekyll-theme-skinny-bones/index.md

 </head>
 <body>

-<p>In this example we have turned off parallax scrolling for mobile devices.
+<p>In this example ces.
 It works as expected on all desktop screens sizes.</p>
 <p>Scroll Up and Down this page to see the parallax scrolling effect.</p>

 <div class="parallax"></div>